mlswg/mls-extensions/draft-ietf-mls-extensions.md

-the extension uses a custom custom proposal of the type `extension_proposal` where `extension_data` field in the `ExtensionContent` struct is an instance of the following `RBACOperation` struct which specifies which role to change, whether clients are being added to or removed from the role and a list of the leaf indicies of the clients being added/removed.
+the extension uses a custom custom proposal of the type `extension_proposal` where `extension_data` field in the `ExtensionContent` struct is an instance of the following `RBACOperation` struct which specifies which role to change, whether clients are being appended to or removed from the role and a list of the leaf indicies of the clients being added/removed.

 ~~~ tls